Articles | Volume 26, issue 13

 Short summary

-The subsurface of sandy beaches under high energy conditions where tides, waves and storms constantly reshape the beach surface are globally common and relevant for the alteration of solute fluxes across the land-sea continuum.
-Our generic modelling study shows that a dynamic beach morphology paired with aquifer properties results in spatio-temporal variable flow and solute transport regimes in the subsurface and enhances mixing reactions.
+The subsurface of sandy beaches under high-energy conditions where tides, waves, and storms constantly reshape the beach surface is globally common and relevant for the alteration of solute fluxes across the land–sea continuum.
+Our generic modelling study highlights the relevance of dynamic boundary conditions paired with aquifer properties for groundwater flow, salt transport, and mixing reactions in coastal aquifers that are exposed to strong natural forces.

 Djamil Al-Halbouni, Robert A. Watson, Eoghan P. Holohan, Rena Meyer, Ulrich Polom, Fernando M. Dos Santos, Xavier Comas, Hussam Alrshdan, Charlotte M. Krawczyk, and Torsten Dahm